Book design & typesetting + creative and technical support for authors whose aim is to self-publish their work

 - Adobe Illustrator

-Whilst self-publishing platforms such as Amazon’s Kindle Direct Publishing (formerly Create Space)® and Ingams's Spark offer previously unheard off opportunities to aspiring authors, and likewise appear to simplify the entire book production, sales and marketing process, creating a book to a standard which can compete with a professionally designed and published product often requires creative and IT skills which exceed those of the average computer user.
-Understanding how the various platforms work and their individual requirements is also an advantage.
+Whilst self-publishing platforms such as Amazon’s Kindle Direct Publishing (formerly Create Space), Ingams's Spark and Smashwords offer previously unheard off opportunities to aspiring authors, and likewise appear to simplify the entire book production, sales and marketing process, creating a book to a standard which can compete with a professionally designed and published product often requires creative and IT skills which exceed those of the average computer user.
+Understanding some the key principles of publishing, and how the various platforms work (and their individual requirements) is also an advantage.

-Social Media is a key asset when marketing and promoting a newly self-published book.
-I can offer comprehensive social-media development and support, including Facebook and Twitter product page creation and administration.
+Social Media is a key asset when marketing and promoting a newly self-published book and I can offer distinctive graphics for all the poplular platforms to help you promote your self-publishing venture.

 Frequently asked questions (FAQs)